textpattern/textpattern.github.io/administration/preferences-panel.md

 ## Comments preferences

-If you set [Accept comments?](#accept-comments) to 'Yes', this region of the Preferences administration panel is where you establish your global settings for article comments (if set to 'No', this region is omitted).
+If you set [Accept comments?](#accept-comments) to 'Yes', this region of the Preferences panel is where you establish your global settings for article comments (if set to 'No', this region is omitted).

 ### Comments on by default?

 If this is set to 'Yes', comments will be automatically enabled for every article published.
-If set to 'No', you must enable comments on the [Write administration panel](https://docs.textpattern.io/administration/write-panel#onoff) each time you want to accept comments.
+If set to 'No', you must enable comments on the [Write panel](https://docs.textpattern.io/administration/write-panel#onoff) each time you want to accept comments.

 Note that allowing comments can be turned on or off at any time, on a per-article basis.

 ### Default comments invite

-The text in this edit field will be automatically set in the comment invitation field on the [Write administration panel](https://docs.textpattern.io/administration/write-panel#invitation) for new articles.
+The text in this edit field will be automatically set in the comment invitation field on the [Write panel](https://docs.textpattern.io/administration/write-panel#invitation) for new articles.
 The comment invitation may also be controlled on a per-article basis.

 ### Moderate comments?